aboustayyef/InfraRead/AI-instructions.md

 # Objectives

-Refactor the existing monolithic Laravel RSS reader into a cleanly separated system:
+Refactor the existing monolithic Laravel RSS reader iPrinciples:
+- Backwards compatible API evolution (additive first, remove with deprecation windows).
+- Idempotent write operations where practical (e.g., marking read).
+- Clear separation of concerns (no view logic in controllers used by API).
+- Simple two-state post model: read (archived) or unread (inbox) - no additional states needed.
+- Client-side integration with external read-later services rather than internal storage. cleanly separated system:

 1. A backend service exposing a stable, versioned, token‑protected JSON API that ingests, processes, organizes, enriches (summaries, plugins) and stores feed data.
 2. One (later multiple) independent frontend clients (initially a Vue SPA in a separate repository) that consume only the public API for all read & write operations, preserving existing UX (keyboard shortcuts, fast navigation).